Skip to main content

 Fireline intensity

-Byram fireline intensity (IB), or simply fireline intensity, is a measure of the rate of heat released per unit length of the fire front, expressed in kilowatts per meter (kW/m).
+Byram fireline intensity (BFI), or simply fireline intensity, is a measure of the rate of heat released per unit length of the fire front, expressed in kilowatts per meter (kW/m).
 This metric is crucial for understanding wildfire behavior, assessing fire effects, planning prescribed burns, and supporting fire suppression efforts.

 Fireline Intensity